Cat: Know the Basics of Feline Nutrition

 restricting protein to this level will prevent further deterioration of

-to the point that some cats - those that are not consuming enough of the
+protein to the point that many cats - those that are not consuming enough of the

 diet to provide their daily protein calorie needs - will catabolize (use